vianeymursio/vianeymursio/README.md

-### Hi there 👋
+### Hi there!

-I'm a 2nd year Comp Sci major at UCI.
+I'm Vianey, a 2nd-year Comp Sci major @ UC Irvine.

+I'm interested in gaining experience in web development, such as front-end, full-stack, and UI/UX.
 I was one of the latest contributors of [zot4plan](https://www.zot4plan.com) and currently hold the position of *webmaster* in [MAES](https://sites.uci.edu/maes/).
 <!--
 **vianeymursio/vianeymursio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.